anapaulasandes/dataengineer_table_creation/README.md

 # Udacity Data Engineering Project

 This project makes use of pyspark to extract data and organize then into a snowflack schema database composed of fact and dimention tables.
+It extracts data from parquet files and csv files.